TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed Design: Sensors and Battery Pack.md

 and will have a cost of $6,973.20 before tarrifs, shipping, and handling.

 The modules will be hooked up with Enepaq's provided busbar and bolt kits to achieve this configuration.
+The busbar and bolt kits will also satisfy the maintenance plug requirements for Formula SAE.

 <h2>Interface with other subsystems</h2>